hensm/fx_cast/README.md

 `path` key within `app/caster_bridge.json` must be set to absolute path of `app/src/launcher.sh` or `app/src/launcher.bat`.
 Then, the manifest must be either moved to the correct location or the path added to the registry (Windows):
 [MDN: Native Manifests # Manifest location](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests#Manifest_location)

+## Usage

 Extension can be loaded from `about:debugging` as a temporary extension.

 Most sites won't load the cast API unless the browser presents itself as Chrome.
 The plan is to spoof the user agent string for a whitelist of cast-enabled sites, but that isn't implemented yet.
 You can workaround this by setting it manually or using a [third-party extension](https://addons.mozilla.org/en-US/firefox/search/?q=user+agent).

+HTML5 media elements have a "Cast..." context menu item that triggers a sender application.
+Only works on remote (non-local) media that isn't DRM-encumbered.

+Cast-enabled websites will load the sender API shim and display a cast button as in Chrome, provided there are no bugs/incompatibilities with the shim.

 ## Video Demos